krawaller/accapp/presentation/source/chapters/10 - getting started/sections/34 - refresher jquery.md

 </ul>
 ```

-The contents of the `#options" list will change as the user clicks around.
+The contents of the `#options` list will change as the user clicks around.

 ~~~~